ScintillatorSynth/scintillatorsynth.org/content/en/docs/Scinth/ScinthDef.md

-From the top, the <a href="{{< ref "/docs/VGens/Intrinsics/NormPos" >}}">NormPos</a> VGen takes no inputs and produces a single two-dimensional output, which is the sole input to the Classes/Length VGen.
+From the top, the Classes/NormPos VGen takes no inputs and produces a single two-dimensional output, which is the sole input to the Classes/Length VGen.
 The Length VGen can accept inputs with dimesions from 1 to 4, and always produces a single-dimensional output, the scalar length of the input vector, in this case stored in the <code>length</code> variable.